Eisen History, Family Crest & Coats of Arms

 The surname Eisen was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The family would later emerge as nobility with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Ancient chronicles first mention one "Walther der Isiner" in the year 1272.

-Important Dates for the Eisen family
+Early History of the Eisen family

 This web page shows only a small excerpt of our Eisen research.
 Another 142 words (10 lines of text) covering the years 1641, 1706, 1712, 1773, and 1867 are included under the topic Early Eisen History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Eisen include Eisner, Aisner, Eissner, Aissner, Eisener, Eisnert, Eisen, Aisener, Isener, Isner, Issner and many more.

 Early Notables of the Eisen family (pre 1700)

 During this period prominent bearers of the name Eisen were Kurt Eisner (1867-1919), who was a German political journalist of Jewish descent.
 He took a prominent part in the...